-- Increase of inquiries and confirmations for Private event bookings lost. - Some Tour Operators out of business - Some of our Catering companies out of business - Hotels continue to be closed or at 25% capacity - Attractions closed or at 25% capacity - Corporate companies are offering virtual or no events for 2020 - Field trips are minimal - Group trips are minimal
+- Increase of inquiries and confirmations for Private event bookings lost. - Some Tour Operators went out of business - Some Catering companies engaged by the aquarium went out of business - Hotels continued extended closures with some working at 25% occupancy - Attractions closed or at 25% capacity - Corporations subscribed to virtual tours even as their frequency in numbers continued to dwindle. - Field trips and group activities were reduced to minimal levels due to health and safety concerns way